User Guide

 I see a conflict dialog when opening the app

-This means your local device list differs from what's in iCloud.
-Choose Keep Local to keep what's on this device, or Use iCloud to pull down the iCloud version.
-This typically happens when you add or remove a device on one Mac while another was closed.
+Your local device list doesn't match what's in iCloud.
+Pick Keep Local, Use iCloud, or Merge (Merge keeps both sides and, for any device that's in both, prefers the iCloud version).
+This usually happens when you add or remove a device on one Mac while another was closed.

 The menu bar isn't showing anything

-The menu bar label stays hidden until the first poll returns valid data.
-Wait for one poll cycle after enabling it.
-If it still doesn't appear, check that at least one device is online and returning data.
+The label stays blank until the first poll returns real data, so give it a cycle after you enable it.
+If it's still blank after that, make sure at least one device is online.